SoftUni-Internal/interactive-content/EN/03-Regex/03-Regular-Expressions-In-JS.md

 # Description

-Write a JavaScript function to match full names from a list of names and print them on the console.
+Write a "JavaScript" function to match full names from a list of names, and print them on the console.

 First, write a regular expression to match a valid full name, according to these conditions: